bportnoy/yahtzee/Readme.md

 ##About
 [Diceware](http://world.std.com/~reinhold/diceware.html) is a method for securely generating passphrases with high amounts of entropy.
 It is best employed by rolling physical dice, but let's be honest: I do not own five dice, nor do I wish to reach for a set of dice when I wish to generate a passphrase.

-This tool uses [Random.org](http://www.random.org) to generate five random integers for each word in your passphrase, which corresponds to a word in the [Diceware8k](http://world.std.com/~reinhold/dicewarefaq.html#diceware8k) list.
+This tool uses [Random.org](http://www.random.org) to generate five random integers for each word in your passphrase, which correspond to a word in the [Diceware8k](http://world.std.com/~reinhold/dicewarefaq.html#diceware8k) list.

 ##Using Yahtzee
 It's easy!
 If you have Node installed, just clone this repo to your machine.
+You'll need to [obtain an API key from Random.org](https://api.random.org/api-keys/beta), and add it to a file called api-key.js in your copy of the repo (see api-key-example.js).
 Then at the command line, type:

     node yahtzee <<#>>